-A summer evening just isn’t complete without the alluring aroma wafting off a smoking grill.
-The sizzling smell of sweet corn grilling to perfection or the drool-inducing sear on a juicy cut of meat just can’t be replicated without a grill.
+A summer evening just isn’t complete without the alluring aroma wafting off a smoking grill right by your RV.
+The sizzling smell of sweet corn grilling to perfection or the drool-inducing sear on a juicy cut of meat just can’t be replicated without the best RV grill.

-And whether you’re tent camping or just looking to give your RV kitchen a break and cook by the light of a flame and the sunset, there is a portable grill perfect for your summer travels.
+If you’re looking to give your RV kitchen a break and cook by the light of a flame and the sunset, there is a portable grill perfect for your summer RV travels.

-Fortunately, we’re serving up the best of the best, tried and tested portable grills around to make your decision a little easier.
+Fortunately, we’re serving up the best of the best portable grills for RVing.

 But before we get into the meat of the matter, let’s figure out what type of grill you need.

 The Best Portable Gas Grills for an RV

 Coleman Roadtrip 225 Portable Stand-Up Propane RV Grill

 - Up to 11,000 BTUs of grilling power and 225 sq. in. cooking area